(REVISED: 9 July 2018)

 Here is my lovely copy of "Doctor Strange" vol 2, #1 published in 1974 with a stunning cover by Frank Brunner.
 This comic features the first appearance of Agamotto's Dimension, and Doctor Strange's enemy, Silver Dagger.

-I have been a fan of Doctor Strange for a very long time, and I am sure glad to see him make his first appearance on the big screen!
+I have been a fan of Doctor Strange for a very long time, and I was sure glad to see him make his first appearance on the big screen!
 Here are a few more Strange goodies from my collection:

 FUN FACT 1 - Marvel made a deal in 1968 that allowed them to print more titles, so Doctor Strange got his own title, continuing the numbering from "Strange Tales" which ceased production.
-However, "Strange Tales" would be revived in the 1970s, also starting with #169, featuring the first appearance of Jericho Drumm / Brother Voodoo / Doctor Voodoo, who would also become Earth's Sorceror Supreme one day.
+However, "Strange Tales" would be revived in the 1970s, also starting with #169, featuring the first appearance of Jericho Drumm / Brother Voodoo / Doctor Voodoo, who would also become Earth's Sorcerer Supreme one day.

 FUN FACT 2 - In Loki's first battle with Doctor Strange in ST #123, Loki proved more skilled at magic and nearly killed Strange.
 If Loki had not feared Thor's arrival, Strange would have been a dead man.

 FUN FACT 3 - 2016's "Doctor Strange" movie is not Doctor Strange's first live-action appearance.
 In 1978, CBS produced a movie that was so bad, it was REALLY good.
-Doctor Strange was a psychiatrist, rather than a neuro-surgeon.
+Doctor Strange was a psychiatrist, rather than a neurosurgeon.
 I have it in my movie collection:

-FUN FACT 4 - The latin term, "sanctum sanctorum" is a translation of the biblical "Holy of Holies" which points to the most sacred place in ancient Israel's Tabernacle.
+FUN FACT 4 - The Latin term, "sanctum sanctorum" is a translation of the biblical "Holy of Holies" which points to the most sacred place in ancient Israel's Tabernacle.
 In Marvel Comics, it refers to Doctor Strange's dwelling located on a supernatural nexus, making it a place of super-concentrated spiritual energies.
 It is located at 177A Bleeker Street in NYC's Greenwich Village neighborhood.
 The address is based on an apartment where Roy Thomas and Gary Friedrich were once roommates.

 FUN FACT 5 - In the film, "Doctor Strange," there are three sanctums: one in New York, one in London, and one in Hong Kong.
 Together they form a mystical shield to defend Earth against interdimensional threats...Which begs the question: Who is protecting everything south of The Equator, or doesn't it merit protecting?
 One would also think that a sanctum would be in places like India, Egypt or somewhere in the Middle East, where the most ancient civilizations sprang up, which is probably where the most ancient, powerful magic would be.
 Hong Kong?
 It looks like Marvel and DC are really doing their best to expand into Chinese markets.